How to Migrate Your Database to MySQL

 - MySQL Workbench: A powerful GUI tool that includes a built-in migration wizard for databases like Microsoft SQL Server, PostgreSQL, and Oracle.

-- Third-Party Tools: Tools like Navicat, DBConvert, and Talend can also assist with database migration.
+- Third-Party Tools: Tools like AWS Database Migration Service (DMS), Navicat, or DBConvert can also help with database migration.

 Step 3: Backup Your Existing Database